 When bars, restaurants and nightclubs serve alcohol, they must be very careful.
 First, they must serve enough alcohol to earn a profit for their business.
 But they also cannot serve so much that they endanger patrons.
 After all, when people drink too much, they often get aggressive and confrontational.

-If you are injured in a Georgia bar fight, do you have a possible legal claim?
+If you are injured in a bar fight, do you have a possible legal claim?
 In some cases, yes, you do.
 The Mann Law Firm is experienced in pursuing bar fight lawsuits.
 Contact us for a free consultation.

 Bar and Restaurant Duty of Care